 That said, as much of a positive impact a sport can have and the fact that everyone can be a part of any sport, it is also true that some sports cost an arm and a leg to compete in.
+That’s why some sports are better to watch on a sports streaming service rather than play.
 Check out the next list containing some of the most expensive sports, perfect for those who don’t mind emptying their bank accounts and often reserved by the very wealthy.

 Most Expensive Sports

 Sailing requires a sailboat, duh!
 And if you are the owner of a sailboat, then good for you!
 If not, be aware that you will have to spend approximately $30k on the deposit for a sailing vessel plus another $2k for monthly costs.

 The price of a new 26′ sailboat is roughly $80,000.
 A used one costs on average $20,000.
 The price of a new 36′ cruiser is about $150,000.
 A used one costs roughly $40,000.
 The annual maintenance cost is between $2,000 – $3,000 for most boats, but the actual total annual cost is $3,000 to $7,000.

 Sailing competitions generally take place over a few months, and during the rest of the year, the boat is stored.
 Such events include the Vice Admiral’s Cup and the Emirates America’s Cup World Series.

 A pentathlon is a contest featuring five events.
 If you want to participate in the Pentathlon, you should be aware that it will cost you big time.
 We are talking about gear and professional equipment for five different sports, not one, five sports: fencing, swimming, show jumping, pistol shooting, and running.